Les membres

 V

-Pierre VINCENT Doctorant (U.St-Etienne)
+Pierre Vincent Doctorant (U.St-Etienne)

 Thesis under the supervision of Florence GOFFETTE-NAGOT and Mathieu SANCH-MARITAN